 Ausable River Porta-John Program

 The Ausable River Association makes porta-johns available throughout the Ausable River watershed as a convenience to residents and visitors and to help keep our rivers and lakes clean.
-Porta-johns are located at popular Adirondack High Peaks trailheads such as Cascade Mountain, Giant Mountain Ridge Trail, Roaring Brook Falls, and Chapel Pond.
-We also place porta-johns along the West Branch of the Ausable River at the Flume, Hungry Trout Fly Shop, Copperas Pond trailhead, Monument Falls, and along River Road.
-Finally, there is one placed at the Upper Jay pullout along Route 9N.
+Porta-johns are located at popular Adirondack trailheads and launchs along the West and East Branch Ausable River at The Flume, Cooperas Pond Trailhead, Monument Falls, along River Rd, and a popular pull off along Route 9N in Upper Jay.

 Improper disposal of human waste pollutes the environment and creates an unpleasant experience for other people.
 When you get the urge, make sure you use proper poop etiquette to avoid polluting local waterbodies and creating an unsightly experience for other people.
 The following disposal methods are all acceptable for disposing of waste, protecting the environment, and ensuring an enjoyable experience for others.